epogrebnyak/justpath/README.md

 ## Workflow

-`justpath` allows you to view a your `PATH` environment variable line by line.
-With `justpath` you can also create a modified version of `PATH` (e.g. by excluding non-existent directories).
-Later you can use this new string to set `PATH` in your shell startup script or using an environment manager.
+`justpath` shows your `PATH` environment variable line by line with numbering, additional comments and color.
+You can also create a modified version of `PATH` (e.g. by excluding non-existent directories) and use this new string to set `PATH` in your shell startup script or using an environment manager.

 Note that neither `justpath` nor any child process cannot hot change your shell `PATH` directly.

-My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows after each and every program made changes to it over the years.
+My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows after each and every program was attempting to changes it.
-I find it useful to inspect `PATH` on a provided remote enviroment as well (such as Codespaces).
+I also find it useful to inspect `PATH` on a provided remote enviroment (such as Codespaces) to detect invalid paths.

 ## Try quickly